WWII Weekend Web

 WARBIRD RIDES RESERVATIONS ARE OPEN

-You can make your reservation for a once-in-a-lifetime flight aboard one of eight different rare warbirds, right now.
+You can make your reservation for a once-in-a-lifetime flight aboard one of several different rare warbirds, right now.

-Seats on the B-29 Superfortress, B-24 Liberator, B-17G Flying Fortress, C-47 Skytrain, and TP-40 Warhawk must be reserved in advance directly from their operators.
+Seats on the B-29 Superfortress, B-17G Flying Fortress, C-47 Skytrain, and TP-40 Warhawk must be reserved in advance directly from their operators.

 Bookings for rides on the P-51D Mustang, SBD-5 Dauntless, TBM Avenger, and B-5J Mitchell will be taken by the MAAM staff during museum business hours.

-Rides on the PT-19 Cornell and the SNJ-4B Texan trainers will be available only at the event, first come, first booked at the Ride Tent.
+Rides on the PT-19 Cornell trainer will be available only at the event, first come, first booked at the Ride Tent.

 See the Warbird Rides Bomb Link for all the details and contact information on how to reserve your seat, before they are all booked.